derrick-ng/daily-prep/README.md

 web scraping - email
 smtp - sending text
 django(?)
+python scripts

 small code notes so dont forget: checkbox all have individual ids, might need class make sure all correct things have validation, email, name priority senders, time, etc mode of transportation only works if theres start and end

+misc notes:
+website -> server -> database
+    I NEED SERVER   //is that what php does????

+on "save" button click, time get sent to do function, everything save in db